Top 10 Landmark in Kent for Weekend Road Trips

 6. The White Cliffs of Dover

 For outdoor lovers, there are several walking trails that wind along the cliffs, providing incredible photo opportunities and the chance to spot local wildlife.
-The visitor center is a great stop to learn about the cliffs’ geological and historical significance.
+The visitor centre is a great stop to learn about the cliffs’ geological and historical significance.
 If you’re planning a visit, aim to come early to avoid crowds and enjoy the peaceful surroundings.
 Parking is available nearby, making it easy to access the cliffs and start your exploration of this natural wonder.

 7. The Kent Downs

 Explore the many hiking trails that meander through the landscape, offering panoramic views and a chance to spot wildlife, including deer, birds of prey, and vibrant wildflowers.
-Along the way, you’ll come across quaint villages and cozy pubs where you can relax and enjoy some local fare.
+Along the way, you’ll come across quaint villages and cosy pubs where you can relax and enjoy some local fare.

 For the best experience, drive through the quieter, less-trodden routes, such as those near Westerham or the village of Chiddingstone.
 There’s plenty of parking at various trailheads, so you can easily explore this breathtaking region at your own pace.